 - Breakfasts must include the minimum serving of all three components.
 Larger amounts may be served if the weekly breakfast menu meets the dietary specifications for calories, saturated fat, sodium, and trans fat.
 Use the USDA's Food Buying Guide for Child Nutrition Programs (FBG) to determine the amount of purchased food that meets the requirements.
 For processed foods, review the product's Child Nutrition (CN) label or product formulation statement (PFS).
 For more information, see the CSDE's handouts, Child Nutrition (CN) Labeling Program, Product Formulation Statements, Accepting Processed Product Documentation, and Crediting Commercial Meat/Meat Alternate Products in the NSLP and SBP; and visit the "Crediting Commercial Processed Products" section of the CSDE's Crediting Foods in School Nutrition Programs webpage.
 Foods made on site must have a standardized recipe that documents crediting information.
-For more information, visit the "Crediting Foods Prepared on Site" section of the CSDE's Crediting Foods in School Nutrition Programs webpage. - A week equals four days.
-This meal pattern is only for school food authorities (SFAs) that regularly operate on a four-day week.
-SFAs that regularly operate for five, six, or seven days must increase the weekly requirements by 20 percent for each additional day.
-SFAs that regularly operate for less than four days must decrease the weekly requirements by 20 percent for each day less than five days.
-For more information, see the CSDE's handout, Menu Planning for Shorter and Longer Weeks, and the five-day and seven-day NSLP meal patterns on the CSDE's Meal Patterns for Grades K-12 in School Nutrition Programs webpage. - 3 SFAs must offer at least two different varieties of low-fat (1%) milk (unflavored or flavored) or fat-free milk (unflavored or flavored).
+For more information, visit the "Crediting Foods Prepared on Site" section of the CSDE's Crediting Foods in School Nutrition Programs webpage. - 2 A week equals seven days.
+School food authorities (SFAs) that regularly operate for less than seven days must decrease the weekly requirements by 20 percent for each day less than seven days.
+For more information, see the CSDE's handout, Menu Planning for Shorter and Longer Weeks, and the four-day and seven-day NSLP meal patterns on the CSDE's Meal Patterns for Grades K-12 in School Nutrition Programs webpage. - 3 SFAs must offer at least two different varieties of low-fat (1%) milk (unflavored or flavored) or fat-free milk (unflavored or flavored).
 At least one choice must be unflavored low-fat or fat-free milk.
 Whole milk and reduced-fat (2%) milk cannot be served. - 4 The fruits component includes fresh fruit, frozen fruit, dried fruit, and canned fruit in juice, water, or light syrup.
 Fruit credits based on volume, except dried fruit credits as twice the volume served, e.g., 1/4 cup of dried fruit credits as 1/2 cup of the fruits component. - Vegetables include fresh, frozen, canned, and rehydrated dried vegetables.
 Dried vegetables require a PFS.
 A serving of cooked vegetables must be drained.
 Vegetables from the dark green, red/orange, legumes, and "other" subgroups may substitute for the fruits component at any time.
 Starchy vegetables (such as hash-brown potatoes) cannot substitute unless the weekly breakfast menu includes at least 2 cups of nonstarchy vegetables.
 Vegetables credit based on volume, except raw leafy greens such as lettuce and spinach credit as half the volume served (e.g., 1 cup credits as 1⁄2 cup of vegetables), and tomato paste and puree credit based on the volume as if reconstituted (see the FBG).
 For more information, see the CSDE's handout, Vegetable Subgroups in the NSLP. - Fruit and vegetable juice must be pasteurized 100 percent full-strength juice.
 Fruit juice together with vegetable juice cannot exceed half of the weekly fruit offerings.
 The juice limit includes all sources of juice, e.g., 100 percent fruit and vegetable juice, frozen pops made from 100 percent juice, pureed fruits and vegetables in smoothies, and juice from canned fruit in 100 percent juice.
 For best nutrition, serve whole fruits instead of juice.
 For more information, see the CSDE's handouts Crediting Juice for Grades K-12 in the NSLP and SBP and Crediting Smoothies for Grades K-12 in the NSLP and SBP.